bahramali/NFTBackend/README.md

 ## REST Endpoints

-* `GET /api/sensors/history` - returns sensor records in chronological order.
 * `GET /api/sensors/history/aggregated` - groups values by sensor and lists timestamp/value pairs.
+Results are automatically downsampled to roughly 300 points based on the requested time range, discarding zero values when possible.